dayawansha/spring-boot-generic-rest-api/README.md

 # spring Generic Rest API
-These APIs have designed to reduce the unnecessary rest API endpoints.
+These APIs have designed to reduce the unnecessary rest API endpoints in your poroject.

 when you are working with microservice architecture, Some times you met small tables. (someone defined as a reference table)